Using Logic Pro for surround sound work and ambisonics

 Logic makes it very easy to import mono and stereo files.
 Surround files are considerably harder.
 There are two options:

-• Drag and Drop - this will typically import a surround file as multiple mono files, i.e. you’ll end up with 5 regions that each need panning to the appropriate output.
+• Drag and Drop - this will typically import a surround file as multiple mono files, where you’ll end up with 5 regions on 5 tracks that each need panning to the appropriate output.
 You can create a track stack to better manage these.
 But your session will become extremely messy very quickly as you’ll need to dedicate 5 mixer tracks for every single surround file you bring in.
 There are instances where you might want to do this, for example if you want to rebalance the surround file in more detail, or you just want to use the centre channel of the file.
 When you have mono or stereo files routed to a Surround Sound bus, Logic will automatically insert a Surround Panner to replace the normal pan control.
-The Surround Panner is about routing one or two inputs to your 5.1 outputs.
+The Surround Panner is designed for routing one or two inputs to your 5.1 outputs.

 These icons indicate how many channels the source file has.